Holographic complexity of hyperbolic black holes: The EMD system and its hyperbolic black hole solution

-It is straightforward to verify that the first law of thermodynamics is satisfied:
+It is straightforward to verify that the first law of thermodynamics is satisfied ($16\pi G_N=1$),

 In this work, we focus on the hyperbolic black hole solution $(k=-1)$.
-The solution has other three parameters $b$, $c$, and $\alpha$.
-The casual structure of this solution, which is extremely important in the computation of the CA proposal, depends on the value of these parameters.
-The parameter $\alpha$ controls the strength of the coupling of the scalar fields to the gauge fields.
-In the limit $\alpha\to0$ and $\alpha\to\infty$, the solution reduces to Reissner-Nordstrom black hole and Schwarzschild-AdS black hole respectively.
+The solution has three other parameters $b$, $c$, and $\alpha$.
+The causal structure of this solution, which is extremely important in the computation of the CA proposal, depends on the value of these parameters.
+The parameter $\alpha$ controls the strength of the coupling of the scalar field to the gauge field.
+In the limit $\alpha\to0$ and $\alpha\to\infty$, the solution reduces to the Reissner-N\"{o}rdstrom-AdS (RN-AdS) black hole and the Schwarzschild-AdS (SAdS) black hole, respectively.
 Generally, the causal structure is determined by the solution of the equation $f(r)=0$.
 The causal structure of the spherical case has been introduced in \cite{Goto:2018iay}.
 The hyperbolic case is more complicated because the parameter $b$ can be negative here.
-In the charged case with $b>0$, for $\alpha^2\geq 1/3$, there is only one black hole horizon so that the causal structure is similar to the SAdS black hole as figure \ref{single}.
-For $0<\alpha^2<1/3$, an additional horizon appears and the causal structure will be the type of RN-AdS black hole as figure \ref{double}.
-With negative $b$ and negative $c$, there will always be two horizons for any $\alpha$.
-Hence the casual structure will also be shown by figure \ref{double} while the singularity is located at $r=0$ instead of $r=b$.
+In the charged case with $b>0$, for $\alpha^2\geq 1/3$, there is only one black hole horizon so that the causal structure is similar to the SAdS black hole as figure~\ref{single}.
+For $0<\alpha^2<1/3$, an additional horizon appears and the causal structure will be the type of RN-AdS black hole as figure~\ref{double}.
+With $b<0$ and $c<0$, there will always be two horizons for any $\alpha$.
+Hence the causal structure will also be shown by figure~\ref{double}, while the singularity is located at $r=0$ instead of $r=b$.

-The other two parameters $b$ and $c$, from \ref{eq:gauge} and \ref{eq:dilaton}, decide the behaviour of the gauge field and dilaton field.
+The solution \eqref{eq:sol4}--\eqref{eq:fsol4} has two neutral limits.
 When $b=0$, it is obvious that both the gauge field and dilaton field are eliminated.
 The solution reduces to the hyperbolic Schwarzchild-AdS black hole.
-When $c=0$, the dilaton field is kept while the gauge field is eliminated.
-Under this limit, we will get neutral hyperbolic black holes with scalar hair.
-The metric is:
+When $c=0$, the dilaton field is kept, while the gauge field is eliminated.
+Under this limit, we obtain neutral hyperbolic black holes with scalar hair \cite{Ren:2019lgw}.
+The metric is

 where $d\tsp\Sigma_2^2=d\theta^2+\sinh^2\theta\tsp d\varphi^2$ is the hyperbolic $2$-space, and